 International students wishing to attend the University of Bamberg for only one or two semesters and who do not intend to complete a full degree in Germany are not bound to any particular study and examination regulations.
 This applies primarily to students from one of the University of Bamberg’s many partner universities.
 These students have the full academic freedom to attend any courses that are important to studies at their home universities, or simply courses that they find particularly interesting.

-Those students who come to Bamberg with the intention of earning their degree here are of course held to the same examination and study regulations as German students in the same programme.
+Those students who come to Bamberg with the intention of earning their degree here are of course held to the same examination and study regulations (website in German only) as German students in the same programme.

 The Academic Year

 The academic year is divided into the summer and winter semesters.
 With the start of each semester, the university comes to life: lectures and seminars begin and students repopulate the lecture halls, libraries and dining halls – not to mention the local pubs.

 During the semester break – often misleadingly referred to as holiday – the diligent student prepares for the coming semester, writes term papers, completes an internship or, like so many others, takes a job to earn money for school.

 The German University System